valentin-mereau/YouTube-Exclusion-List-Builder/README.md

 **The results in your Excel file.**

 When the process is complete your data will be saved in the `Results` tab.
-You will see two new columns, `madeForKids` which indicates if the channel is made for kids or not and `Description` which contains the description of the channel.
-You can now filter with 'TRUE' and build your exclusion list.
+You will see four new columns, `madeForKids` which indicates if the channel is made for kids or not. `Description` which contains the description of the channel. `Default Language` which is the main language used on the channel. `Topic` which describe the content type of the channel.
+You can now filter with any element you want and build your exclusion list.

 <img height="50%" alt="Screenshot_7" src="https://github.com/seexmax/YouTube-MadeForKids-Checker/assets/96994915/8a662455-2fbb-4338-ba57-bed666be2ae4" width="50%"/>